 Click here to learn more about warning signs of abuse.

 If you would like to talk about your situation, you can meet with a VIP advocate in person or call our hotline anonymously.
-We are here to listen and provide support regardless of whether or not you are ready to end your relationship.
+We are here to listen and provide support regardless of whether you are ready to end your relationship or not.

 Leaving an abusive relationshop is the most dangerous time for a victim because they are taking some of the power and control back from their abuser.
 An advocate can help an individual develop a Safety Plan.

 If you suspect a friend or family member is in an abusive relationship, talking with them about it can be difficult.
 The most important thing you can do is to let them know that they have support and that there are options when choosing to leave.
 It's important to remember that you can't "rescue" your loved one from an abusive relationship.
 Although it is hard to see someone you care about get hurt, ultimately the person in the relationship needs to be the one who decides to make a change.
 There are many reasons why a victim may stay in an abusive relationship and many victims return after they have left.

 Here are some tips you can do to help:

 - Be non-judgmental and respectful of their decisions, even if you don’t agree.